krishsharma0413/tinder-for-reviews/README.md

 - right swipes or green button = positive.
 - left swipe or red button = negative
 - white button "neu" = neutral

+`Usecase: You can use this to label your dataset for sentiment analysis, feedback analysis, etc in a fun way.`